sasingh0896/Event_Management/README.md

 # Event-Management
-An Single Page Application in angular node for Event Management.
+An Single Page Application in MERN Stack Event Management.